-In this ranking, the Best Schools in Singapore, we, currently, have 7 schools competing for top spot.
+In this ranking, the Best Schools in Singapore, we, currently, have 18 schools competing for top spot.
 The total number of possible schools that could be on this list if all schools had a sufficient number of parent surveys, and all these schools had a rating of above 3.0, is 85.

 Again, if your child currently attends a school in Singapore, then please do review it, by taking the survey here.
 Your input will help 1000s of parents that follow you!

 When a parent completes a survey, his or her feedback is incorporated into the database and the ranking updated each Sunday.
 Tune in on Sunday 1st of October just after midnight to see the changes to the Best Schools in Singapore next week!

 The WSA Parent Rating is based on the following questions in the survey: